ga4gh/ga4gh-schemas/doc/source/api/api_design.rst

 **Flexible representation of Feature**

--  Q: I only have description to represent a Genomic Feature ("KIT N822K").
-(Not all G2P databases have complete genomic location information or are associated with GA4GH omics dataset.)
--  Q: I need to lookup Feature by protein/externalId/name/description.
+-  Q: I need to lookup Feature by proteinName or other external id.
+How do look them up?
+      Currently, sequence annotation's features/search supports search by name or location.
+      Future versions should implement lookup by alias/

 -  Q: I have results from multiple G2P Servers.
-How do I collate them?
+How do I collate them across datasets and implementations?
--  Use HGVS' DNA annotation for featureId.
-This should be unique for identical features across datasets and implementations?
+      This is a subject for the investigation as we create a federation of G2P servers.
+      The responsibility for collating features and associations across servers.
+      One strategy might be to use HGVS' DNA annotation for as a neutral identifier for feature.

 **Expanding scope to entities other than Feature**